hectornieto/pypro4sail/README.md

 - Numpy

-In addition, the inversion of both RTMS requires
+In addition, the inversion of both RTMS requires.

 - Scipy